RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/panic_symbols.md

 # Panic Symbols

-> Disclaimer: The initial author had limited and inaccurate info about panicking, any experienced dev can correct and modify this chapter.
-This was as best as I could explain the internals of panicking in Rust.
+> Disclaimer: The author is not completely versed with the internals of panic.
+Improvement contributions are highly welcome, you can edit this page however you wish.

-The panic symbols that the core library needs you to define are :
+The core library requires the following panic symbols to be defined :
 1. `rust_begin_panic`
 2. `eh_personality`

 Before we discuss why those symbols are needed, we need to understand how panicking happens in Rust.
 To understand panicking, please read [this chapter](https://rustc-dev-guide.rust-lang.org/panic-implementation.html) from the [`rust-dev-guide` book][`rust-dev-guide` book].
-It would also be nice to have a copy of the Rust source-code so thhat you can peek into the internals of both `core::panic` and `std::panic`.
+It would also be nice to have a copy of the Rust source-code so that you can peek into the internals of both `core::panic` and `std::panic`.

 But before, you read those resources... let me try to explain panicking.

 ## Understanding panic from the ground up.
 Panics can occur explicitly or implicitly.
-If this statement does not make sense, read this [Rust-book-chapter][Rust-book-chapter]
+If this statement does not make sense, read this [Rust-book-chapter][Rust-book-chapter].

 We will deal with explicit panics for the sake of uniformity and simplicity.
 Explicit panics are invoked by the `panic!()` macro.

-So when a `panic!` macro is encountered during program execution by the Rust language runtime, the first action the runtime does is to document that it has found a panic.
-It documents this info internally by instantiating a struct called [`Location`][location-struct]. `location` stores the path-name of the bad file, the faulty line and the exact column of the 'source token parser'.
+When the Rust language runtime encounters a `panic!` macro during program execution, it immediately documents it.
+It documents this info internally by instantiating a struct called [`Location`][location-struct]. `location` stores the path-name of the file containing `panic!()`, the faulty line and the exact column of the 'source token parser'.
 Here is the struct definition of `Location`:
 ```rust
 pub struct Location<'a> {